last-ent/last-ent.github.io/posts/introduction-to-adts/index.md

 .. type: text
 -->

-> Algebraic Data Types (or ADTs) model the flow a program (or a system) in terms of data & functions that describe the complete behaviour and states the data can go through.
+> Algebraic Data Types (or ADTs) model the flow of a program (or a system) in terms of data & functions that describe the complete behaviour and states the data can go through.

 Let's take an example to grok the concept better.